uksrc/uksrc.github.io/_pages/publications.md

 ---
 Please use the following text to acknowledge UKSRC in publications.

-## Use of UKSRC Digital Research Infrastucture Facilities ##
+## Use of UKSRC Digital Research Infrastructure Facilities ##
 **UKSRC@Cambridge**
 This research has used the UK SKA Regional Centre facility, it was performed using the **Cambridge Cloud**, part of which is operated by the University of Cambridge Research Computing.
-It was funded by IRIS (www.iris.ac.uk) capital funding via STFC capital grants **XXXX-RSAP** ad **DA-CLOUD**.
+It was funded by IRIS (www.iris.ac.uk) capital funding via STFC capital grants **XXXX-RSAP** and **DA-CLOUD**.

 **UKSRC@Manchester**
 This research has used the UK SKA Regional Centre facility, it was performed using the **XXXXX facility**, part of which is operated by the University of Manchester on behalf of the STFC UK SKA Regional Centre (UKSRC).
 It was funded by IRIS (www.iris.ac.uk) capital funding via STFC capital grants ST/W006944/1 **[2022]** and **DA-ARCHIVE** and the STFC UKSRC Project (2022-25) ST/X002578/1.  **RSAP**